Magnes (album)

-Magnes is the fifth solo album released by Reni Jusis.
+Magnes is the fifth solo studio album released by Polish pop singer Reni Jusis.
 This dance album contains six original songs, one cover song (Ocale Cie by 2 Plus 1), three English-language versions of her older songs ("Single Bite Lover", "Leniviec", "How Can I Ever Forget You") and remixes of the first singles.
 The first ten tracks segue into each other, like a continuous club set.